-The Company principally underwrites payment protection insurance (PPI) covering accident and sickness and miscellaneous financial loss to clients of its parent undertaking, Oney Bank S.A. registered and incorporated in France and branch of a parent, Oney Bank S.A.
-(Portugal branch) registered and incorporated in Portugal.
+The Company principally underwrites payment protection insurance (PPI) covering accident and sickness and miscellaneous financial loss to clients of its parent undertaking, Oney Bank S.A. registered and incorporated in France, branch of a parent, Oney Bank S.A.
+(Portugal branch) registered and incorporated in Portugal and Oney Servicios Financieros registered and incorporated in Spain.
 Risks are written under annually renewable group policies although premium is invoiced and accounted for on a monthly basis.
-As at the end of the year the Company was operating in France and Portugal.
+As at the end of the year the Company was operating in France, Portugal and Spain.